marisacasillas/chatterlab/content/courses/HLI2026/Casillas-HLI-Spring2026-Syllabus.md

 **Office:** Rosenwald 318A

-**Office hours:** Pre-book a meeting [here](https://calendar.app.google/tPXfbzT5AbqTuFsk6).
+**Office hours:** Fridays 12:30–1:50.
+Pre-book a meeting [here](https://calendar.app.google/tPXfbzT5AbqTuFsk6).
 Meetings take place in Rosenwald 318A unless otherwise specified.

 _If you require any accommodations for this course, as soon as possible please provide your instructor with a copy of your Accommodation Determination Letter (provided to you by the Student Disability Services office) so that you may discuss with him/her how your accommodations may be implemented in this course.